Matt Duffy Preview, Player Props: Royals vs. Cubs

-Matt Duffy -- with a slugging percentage of .269 in his past 10 games (including zero home runs) -- will be in action for the Kansas City Royals against the Chicago Cubs, with Jameson Taillon on the mound, on August 18 at 2:20 PM ET.
+After batting .250 with a double, three walks and three RBI in his past 10 games, Matt Duffy and the Kansas City Royals face the Chicago Cubs (who will hand the ball to Justin Steele) at 2:20 PM ET on Saturday.

-In his most recent game he had a one-hit performance (1-for-3) against the Mariners.
+In his last game he had a one-hit performance (1-for-2) against the Cubs.

 Matt Duffy Game Info & Props vs. the Cubs